-Trump Wonders If John Bolton Will Go To Jail
+Trump Wonders if John Bolton Will Go to Jail

 “He and the president are like-minded about information that gets leaked to the press,” one senior official said.
 “I don’t know if the stress about leaks comes from the top down.
 But [Pompeo] is hyper-focused on those that impact his position in the department.”

 Pompeo is currently engaged in a hunt for leakers in his own department.
-Over the last nine months, the secretary has sought to find the sources of a September Daily Beast story that previewed a department inspector general report.
-The story previewed one main findings of an IG report that in part looked at Brian Hook, the administration’s top Iran hand.
+Over the last nine months, the secretary has sought to find the sources of a September Daily Beast story that previewed a report from State Department Inspector General Steve Linick .
+The story previewed one main finding of an IG report that in part looked at Brian Hook, the administration’s top Iran hand.
 Linick’s office was investigating Hook and other senior members of the State Department for a series of incidents that took place under former Secretary of State Rex Tillerson.

-But according to a report by ABC News a top advisor to Secretary Pompeo has requested the State’s IG office conduct another review of the leak allegations.
+But according to a report by ABC News, a top advisor to Secretary Pompeo has requested the State Department’s IG office conduct another review of the leak allegations.

 Pompeo is hardly the only foot soldier in Trumpworld who wants Bolton severely censured, if not punished.